marcelinoedu/marcelinoedu/README.md

 🔭 Currently switching sides as a web developer in an arch corporate enterprise - https://clubecasadesign.com.br/;

-🌱 Besides, I have a passion for developing solutions to complex financial and payment services;

 👨‍💻 You can get more info at: http://marcelinoedu.com;

 📫 also, you can reach me at: eduardoofficial12@gmail.com;